Two decades later, staff reflects on loss that still lingers post 9/11

 Water pours into the fountain of The National September 11 Memorial & Museum in New York City on October 22, 2021.
 The memorial inspired a feeling of remembrance as I read the names of the victims from that day.

 Children couldn’t bear to even watch TV because the footage was too traumatic.
 Voigt recalls hearing a story about a young girl who had lost her father in the towers.

 “I remember hearing an interview about a teenager whose father died in one of the towers and she said; ‘I can only watch the Food Network because it doesn’t show my dad dying over and over.’
 I can’t imagine if someone in your family died and you had to watch it over and over again on television.
 For twenty years now, we’ve been watching the same images,” Voigt said.

-Due to the catastrophic event, we saw so much hatred amongst people for no good reason.
 As a result of Islamist terrorist group Al-Qaeda's attacks on the US, many middle eastern American’s were facing the harshest of backlash from fellow Americans who felt that these people had some sort of involvement strictly because of their heritage.
 This was far from the case.

 For this reason, Voigt strives to incorporate equality into her lesson plans.